jashburn00/multicharbsh/README.md

 # add this for later
 https://code.visualstudio.com/api/get-started/your-first-extension
 # TODO
-- correct increment/decrement cursor methods
-  - the vscode.position.translate(lineAmount, charAmount) method does not snap to 0
-  - currently an error is caused because the resulting 'character' value of a position is negative
-- testing
-  - different delimeters
+- ignore delimeters found in string literals
+- add "0-255" description for the colors in package.json
+- clean up code comments and logging
-- deployment
+-

 # README - multicharbsh